Professor of Historical and Cultural Studies in Music

 M.M., Musicology, University of Wisconsin-Madison

 B.A., Music (Piano), DePaul University

-Dr. Wayne Heisler is Professor of Historical and Cultural Studies in Music at The College of New Jersey, where his active courses are:
+Dr. Wayne Heisler is Professor of Historical and Cultural Studies in Music at The College of New Jersey, where his recent and active courses are:

 - FSP 162 (Honors Freshman Seminar): An Era of Opportunity and Crisis: The 1960s (with Professor David Venturo, Department of English)